 Greece – Know Before You Go

-Tips for the BEST family adventure possible!!
+7 Tips for the BEST family adventure in Greece!!

-Preparation before a trip is priceless.
-You’ll appreciate the country, the culture, the experience SOOO much more if you have a little bit of understanding before you go.
-AND tips before a trip will help you head off possible problems.
+Preparation before any trip is priceless.
+You’ll appreciate the country, the culture, the experience SOOO much more if you have a little bit of understanding before you go. before a trip will help you head off possible problems.
 For example, should you tip?
 In some countries like the US, tipping is expected in others..not so.
 Know before you go to feel comfortable and have a positive experience.
 Don’t waste time dealing with mistakes you could have avoided!!!
 You need to spend all your time enjoying, relaxing, de-stressing!

 FOR example!
 Don’t do as I did!
 Know before you go!